Cosmetology Exam Florida – Department of Business and Professional Services: Free Practice Test, and Everything You Need to Know

 When you arrive at your exam center, you will have 15 minutes to complete a tutorial explaining how to sit your exam.

 You will then have 2 hours to complete each test.
-Many people choose to take both tests on the same day, but you have 2 years from the date of your first test to pass them both.
+Many people take both tests on the same day, but you have two years from the date of your first examination to pass both.